 Osteoporosis is a disease that silently thins your bones, year after year.
 In its early stages, this disease does not make you look or feel different.
 As a result, it is often allowed to progress to a dangerous point before it is diagnosed.
 Because you cannot feel bone loss, it is important to have an accurate measurement of your bone density.

-The Women’s Health Center offers a free heel screening exam (known as p-DEXA or peripheral DEXA) to evaluate bone mineral density (BMD).
-DEXA stands for “Dual Energy X-ray Absorptiometry,” which is a type of bone density technology.
+The Women’s Health Center offers a free heel screening exam using ultrasound to estimate the bone density of your heel.
 The heel is measured because its bone density is similar to that found in the hip, where fractures occur most often.
+No appointment is needed for this free screening, which is offered at the Women’s Health Centers in Center and Robinson Townships and all Heritage Valley Medical Neighborhoods.

 Bone Material Density Scan (DEXA)